oshea00/TestUnityAuth0Plugin/README.md

 # Android / Unity Plugin

-The UnityLib forlder contains the Android Studio project for the Unity Android Plugin which wraps the auth0 Android SDK.
+The UnityLib folder contains the Android Studio project for the Unity Android Plugin which wraps the auth0 Android SDK.

 This requires developer-specific changes to the following: